Introduction

 Automated Replenishment with Intelligent Forecasting

-DOSS transforms inventory replenishment from reactive manual process to proactive automated workflow.
+DOSS moves inventory replenishment from a reactive manual process to a proactive automated workflow.
 The platform analyzes historical sales patterns, current demand trends, seasonal variations, and lead times to suggest optimal reorder points and quantities.
 Automated workflows generate purchase orders when inventory reaches thresholds, considering minimum order quantities, economic order quantities, and supplier lead times.
 Businesses configure replenishment rules per product, location, or category, enabling hands-off inventory management while maintaining control over capital allocation.

 Lot Tracking, Serial Numbers, and Expiration Management